hemel-cse/employee-handbook/readme.md

 ## Vacation
 All regular full-time employees and regular part-time employees regularly scheduled to work at least thirty (30) hours per week are eligible for vacation benefits.
 Temporary employees and employees who are regularly scheduled to work fewer than thirty (30) hours per week are not eligible for vacation benefits.

-Eligible employees accrue vacation on a monthly basis starting on the date of hire, and they can request use of vacation after it has been accrued.
-Full-time employees accrue up to fifteen (15) days of vacation per year.
-Eligible part-time employees accrue vacation on a pro-rated basis based on the number of their regularly scheduled hours of work.
+Eligible employees accrue vacation on a monthly basis starting on the date of hire, and they can request use of vacation after it has been accrued.  **Full-time employees accrue up to twenty (20) days of vacation per year.**  Eligible part-time employees accrue vacation on a pro-rated basis based on the number of their regularly scheduled hours of work.

-Employees may accrue up to a total amount of unused vacation until it reaches a “cap” equal to 160 hours (20 days), at that time further accrual will stop.
-When the employee uses vacation and brings the accrued amount below the cap, accrual will begin again until the cap is reached.
+**There is no "cap" on the amount of unused vacation that may be accrued.**

+**Employees may trade in unused vacation for the equivilent wage, up to a limit of 50% of the total accued vacation.**

 No vacation accrues during an unpaid leave of absence or while on disability salary continuation.
 Vacation accruals recommence when the employee returns to work.